 - cadmium (used to make batteries).

-- quickly irritate and damage the lining of the airways
+- irritate and damage the lining of the airways

-- trigger symptoms such as cough, phlegm, wheezing and breathlessness.
+- trigger symptoms such as a cough, phlegm, wheezing and breatlessness.

-- nearly 60 percent (about 22 million children) are exposed to secondhand smoke
+- nearly 6 in 10 children (60 percent) are exposed to secondhand smoke

-- about 25 percent of children live with at least one smoker.
+- about 1 in 4 children (25 percent) live with at least one adult who smokes.

 Children are also at a high risk to be exposed to thirdhand smoke.
 Children touch and crawl around surfaces that have chemicals on them from smoke.